Saul Gone: Themes and motifs

 During the scene at Chuck's house, Chuck picks up a paperback copy of H. G. Wells's The Time Machine.
 The book was previously visible in the prologue opening of the season premiere "Wine and Roses", when authorities raid Saul Goodman's mansion after he flees Albuquerque, and in the episode that would succeed it, "Carrot and Stick", where it is present on Jimmy's bedroom nightstand at Kim's apartment.
 Its placement is intended to illustrate the regrets several characters feel over their actions, including Jimmy, Kim, Walt, and Mike.
 In Jimmy's case, The Time Machine and his questions about time travel reveal his biggest regret was the way his relationship with Chuck ended, which he did not resolve until his courtroom confession.
 Showrunner Peter Gould suggested that Chuck having a copy of The Time Machine in the flashback scene implied that he too was experiencing regrets around this period.

-When Jimmy asks Walt about his greatest regret in the flashback showing their time in Ed Galbraith's hideout, Walt briefly glances at the wristwatch that Jesse gave him in the Breaking Bad episode "Fifty-One" (2012).
-Rae Torres of Collider felt this indicated that Walt's greatest regret was not leaving Gray Matter Technologies but rather his abusive treatment of Jesse throughout Breaking Bad, and served to contrast with Jimmy's inability to honestly answer his own question.
+When Saul asks Walt about his greatest regret in the flashback showing their time in Ed Galbraith's hideout, Walt briefly glances at the wristwatch that Jesse gave him in the Breaking Bad episode "Fifty-One" (2012).
+Rae Torres of Collider felt this indicated that Walt's greatest regret was not leaving Gray Matter Technologies but rather his abusive treatment of Jesse throughout Breaking Bad, and served to contrast with Saul's inability to honestly answer his own question.